LOCATER: Cleaning WiFi Connectivity Datasets for Semantic Localization: Evaluation

 \subsection{Efficiency and Scalability}

 We first examine the efficiency of LOCATER on the \textsf{DBH-WIFI} dataset.
 We report average time per query when the system uses or not the stopping conditions described in Section~\ref{sec:fine}.
-With stop condition, LOCATER takes 563ms while it takes 2,103ms without loose condition.
+With stop condition, LOCATER takes 563ms while it takes 2,103ms without it.
 Without stop conditions, I-LOCATER has to process all neighbor devices, whereas with the stop conditions the early stop brings a considerable improvement in the execution time.

 We conduct scalability experiments both on real and synthetic data.
 We randomly select a \textit{subspace} of a building by controlling its size using as parameters the number of WiFi APs, rooms, and devices.
 For the real dataset, \textsf{DBH-WIFI}, we extract four datasets, $Real_1$, ..., $Real_4$.
-To test the scalability of LOCATER on other scenario, we generated four synthetic datasets on \textsf{Mall} scenario, $Mall_1$, ..., $Mall_4$.
-The parameters for \textsf{DBH} and \textsf{Mall} datasets are shown in Table~\ref{tab:parameterDBH} and Table~\ref{tab:parameterMall}, respectively.
+The number of WiFi APs for these four datasets are 10, 30, 50, 64, and the number of rooms are 46, 152, 253 and 303, and the number of devices are 41,343, 60,885, 63,343, 64,717, respectively.
+To test the scalability of LOCATER on various scenarios, we generated four synthetic datasets simulating the following environments, which we list in order of increasing predictability: airport, mall, university, and office.
+For each of them we used a real blueprint (e.g., Santa Ana's airport for the first scenario) and created types of people (e.g., TSA staff, passengers, etc) and events they attend (e.g., security checks, boarding flights, etc.) based on our observations.
+Due to space limitation, we only report the running time of LOCATER on \textsf{Mall} scenario.
+In particular, we generated four synthetic datasets, $Mall_1$, ..., $Mall_4$.\footnote{The synthetic data sets have also been used to evaluate the generality of LOCATER to different settings.
+We showed detailed information about the specific simulated scenarios (including how were they generated) and the complete results (including accuracy for baselines and LOCATER) in the extended version of the paper~\cite{locater2020}.}

 We plot the average time cost per query on \textsf{DBH-WIFI} and \textsf{Mall} in Fig~\ref{fig:scale}.
 The main observations from the results on both datasets are: 1) The caching strategy decreases the computation time of D-LOCATER significantly, and D-LOCATER performs slightly bettern than I-LOCATER; 2) With the caching technique LOCATER has a great scalability when the size of space increases to large scale to support a near-real time query response.
 (Around 1 second for D-LOCATER and half a second for I-LOCATER).